-- A. "Yes, sir." - Q. "And nothing was said about throwing bombs on Monday night, or at any other time?" - A. "No." - "Was it not talked about throwing bombs at the Haymarket meeting?" - A. "No; not while I was there." - Q. "Then it was talked about throwing dynamite to destroy the police at the next meeting at the Haymarket?" - A. "There was nothing said about it while I was there." - Q. "You went to the Haymarket meeting?" - A. "Yes, sir: I was in a saloon when the bomb exploded." - Q. "Did you go there with any dynamite in your pocket?" - A, "I don't what dynamite is: don't know dynamite." - Q. "Did you know there would be trouble at that meeting?" - A. "Well, I know that much, that when the police should attack the workingmen that each one should help themselves as best they could." - Q. "At the time you left the meeting, the meeting was quiet and peaceable?" - A. "Yes."
+Q. "Was it not talked about throwing bombs at the Haymarket meet-

+"No; not while I was there."

+"Then it was talked about throwing dynamite to destroy the police at the next meeting at the Haymarket?"

+"There was nothing said about it while I was there." Α.

+Q. "You went to the Haymarket meeting?"

+- "Yes, sir; I was in a saloon when the bomb exploded." - "Did you go there with any dynamite in your pocket?"
+"I don't know what dynamite is; don't know dynamite." - "Did you know there would be trouble at that meeting?"
+"Well, I know that much, that when the police should attack the workingmen that each one should help themselves as best they could." - Q. "At the time you left the meeting, the meeting was quiet and peaceable?"

+A. "Yes."